the talking ticket

 Now you’re a little more familiar with the 28 idioms in question, can you identify their meanings without the pictures?

 Note that I’ve mostly provided explanations in English instead of the equivalent English idioms, for people not very familiar with English idioms.
-Feel free to add the English equivalents by hand if they help you!
+Feel free to add the true English equivalents by hand if they help you!

 Step 3: learn how the idioms are used